Improving turbulence control through explainable deep learning: Targeting coherent structures for drag reduction

-for each agent.
+for each agent, where the first term denotes the kinematic power input, and $S_{1,2}=0$ if $v\leq0$ (or $pv\leq0$), and $S_{1,2}=1$ if $pv>0$ following \cite{hasegawa2011dissimilar,Sonoda_Liu_Itoh_Hasegawa_2023} to ensure that no energy recovery from the pressure is considered.
 Fig.~\ref{fig:agents} shows sample actuation signals from the different control strategies, along with their associated power input requirements.
-Direct drag reduction control and streak-based control frequently oscillate between the minimum and maximum allowed control values in a ``bang-bang" pattern, resulting in high power input.
-The SHAP-based control operates more efficiently, rarely reaching maximum or minimum control values and exhibiting fewer extreme actuation patterns.
+Direct drag reduction control frequently oscillates between the minimum and maximum allowed control values in a ``bang-bang" pattern, resulting in high power input.
+The SHAP-based control and streak-based control operate more efficiently, rarely reaching maximum or minimum control values and exhibiting fewer extreme actuation patterns.
 This translates to considerable input power savings: the SHAP-based approach requires only half the power input compared with the DD control while delivering better drag reduction.
-The Q-event-based control, while even more energy-efficient, yields significantly lower drag reduction than the SHAP-based approach, as discussed above.
+The Q-event-based control, while even more energy-efficient, yields significantly lower drag reduction than the SHAP-based approach, as discussed above.}

 The net energy saving is defined as: